azlux/log2ram/README.md

 The first variable define the size the log folder will reserve into the RAM.

-The second variable can be set to `true` if you prefer "rsync" than "cp"
+The second variable can be set to `true` if you prefer "rsync" than "cp".

 ###It is working ?
 You can now check the mount folder in ram with